PLEASE NOTE OUR STORE WILL BE CLOSED 4-28TH AUGUST FOR OUR ANNUAL WINTER BREAK. ORDERS RECEIVED DURING THIS TIME WILL BE DISPATCHED UPON OUR RETURN.

-The Lost City of Melbourne - Seconds Copy
+The Lost City of Melbourne - Second Edition

 A companion piece to the highly acclaimed independent documentary of the same name, this beautifully volume tells the story of the countless heritage buildings across Melbourne that were demolished in the middle of last century.